kharmabum/fototropik/_pages/reading-recommendations.md

 - [Death be Not Proud] by John Gunther.
 1998.
 206 pp.
 - [Your Symphony of Selves] by James Fadiman and Jordan Gruber.
 2020.
 434 pp.
 - [The Others Within Us: Internal Family Systems, Porous Mind, and Spirit Possession] by Robert Falconer.
 2023.
 504 pp.
+- [Feeding Your Demons: Ancient Wisdom for Resolving Inner Conflict] by Tsultrim Allione.
+2008.
+288 pp.

 [Siddhartha]: https://www.goodreads.com/book/show/52036.Siddhartha
 [Meditations]: https://www.goodreads.com/book/show/30659.Meditations